UPDATED 30 Oct 2017. Novartis and Advanced Accelerator Applications Announced on 30 October 2017 that Novartis is buying the company. Read here

 There’s a lot of questions doing the rounds on forums and messages about the approval of Lutathera (PRRT) in USA, Europe and other places.
 What we actually know is in the red print headlines above.

 The UK situation is interesting because the EMA “market authorisation” received a positive indication on 20th July and once the marketing authorisation is in place, the decision to fund the drug will be with national approval organisations.
 The positive indication reads “Lutathera is indicated for the treatment of unresectable or metastatic, progressive, well differentiated (G1 and G2), somatostatin receptor positive gastroenteropancreatic neuroendocrine tumours (GEP NETs) in adults”.
-NICE are currently not recommending PRRT (Lu-177) due to what looks like cost grounds.
+Despite a European Commission (EC) approval on 29 Sep 2017, NICE are currently not recommending PRRT (Lu-177) due to what looks like cost grounds.
 One theory is that this is a metaphor for price negotiation between NHS and AAA.
-This is particularly contraversial issue for UK as the drug was removed from routine use (Cancer Drugs Fund) in 2015.
+This is particularly controversial issue for UK as the drug was removed from routine use (Cancer Drugs Fund) in 2015.
 Why wait in UK?
 There are ways to get access to PRRT via different funding sources.
 Ask your specialist because this possibility is unfortunately not very well publicised.

 The situation in USA looks more favourable, most likely due to the different healthcare system in place (although whether insurance companies will sign up or be quick to sign up, is another question).
 My guess is it will be approved by 26 Jan 2018.
 Why wait in USA?
 There an extended access program in place